Premier League Kicks

 - provide pathways into education, training, and employment

-- Over 1 million hours of free Kicks sessions since its inception engaging more than 490,000 participants
+- Over 1 million hours of free Premier League Kicks sessions since its inception engaging more than 520,000 participants

-- 90 professional football clubs across the Premier League, EFL and National League funded to run weekly sessions supporting young people to achieve their potential
+- This season, 89 professional football clubs across the Premier League, EFL and National League are supported to run weekly sessions, to help young people achieve their potential

-- 38% attendees from ethnically diverse backgrounds and 25% female
+- 38 per cent attendees are from ethnically diverse communities and 25 per cent female